mtngrown/mtngrown.github.io/source/2014/12/25/battling-for-hue.html.markdown

 * Did not airlift ARVN on Feb.
 3, despite having a clear airfield.
   Conversely, did not block the arifield with VC or NVA to prevent airlift.
+* DRMs accumulate, and I've been Doing It Wrong for defensive positions in behind walls in city hexes.
+For some reason I believed that was a +3 DRM, but it's really +4, as the wall is +2 and the city hex is +2.
+  This changes things quite a bit, as the odds shift towards the NVA/VC defender from 5/6 to eliminate to 4/6.
+I can see why this game takes so many turns: it's really tough to root out defenders.

 ### Handicapping